Plant-based diet: Terminology

-A 2023 review paper defined plant-based as "a dietary pattern in which foods of animal origin are totally or mostly excluded".
+A 2023 review paper published in the European Journal of Nutrition defined plant-based as "a dietary pattern in which foods of animal origin are totally or mostly excluded".

 In 2024, the International Organization for Standardization drafted ISO 8700 on "Plant-based foods and food ingredients - Definitions and technical criteria for labelling and claims".

 Motivation and prevalence

 As of the early 21st century, some 4 billion people are estimated to live primarily on a plant-based diet, some by choice and some because of limits caused by shortages of crops, fresh water, and energy resources.
 Main motivations to follow a plant-based diet appear to be health aspirations, taste, animal welfare, environmental concern, and weight loss.
-In the U.S.A., people take individual action on climate change through their diet.
-Twenty-six per cent of those who eat a plant-based diet because they are "alarmed" about global warming — defined by the Yale Program on Climate Change Communication as those who are "convinced global warming is happening, human-caused, an urgent threat" — and twenty-seven per cent eat a plant-based diet because they are "concerned" — they believe global warming is a real and serious threat and that humans are causing it, but they think climate impacts remain far enough in the future that they are a lower priority issue.
+Some people take individual action on climate change through their diet.
+An assessment in the U.S.A. found that twenty-six per cent of those who eat a plant-based diet because they are "alarmed" about global warming—defined by the Yale Program on Climate Change Communication as those who are "convinced global warming is happening, human-caused, an urgent threat"—and twenty-seven per cent eat a plant-based diet because they are "concerned"—they believe global warming is a real and serious threat and that humans are causing it, but they think climate impacts remain far enough in the future that they are a lower priority issue.
+Roughly a third of greenhouse gas emissions are linked to food production and transportation.
+The most greenhouse gas emissions from food come from agriculture and land use, and over 66% of agriculture land is used to grow food for livestock (by contrast, 8% is used to grow food that humans will consume directly).

 Health guidelines and research

-Countries position on vegetarian diets within their food-based dietary guidelines:
+Countries' positions on vegetarian diets within their food-based dietary guidelines:

 Plant-based diets are of interest in preventing and managing chronic diseases.
 The British Dietetic Association stated that a plant-based diet "can support healthy living at every age and life stage", but as with any diet it should be properly planned.
 The Government of Canada and Heart and Stroke Foundation of Canada issued 2024 guidelines for planning meals with plant-based protein sources, including menu ideas for substituting meats with plant foods.